Gap-K%: Measuring Top-1 Prediction Gap for Detecting Pretraining Data: Experiments

+\paragraph{Generalization to recent models.} We further evaluate Gap-K\% on recent LLMs, including LLaMA 3.1-8B \citep{grattafiori2024llama} and Gemma2-9B \citep{team2024gemma}, as well as their instruction-tuned variants.
+Since the training data of recent models temporally overlaps with the original WikiMIA benchmark, we adopt WikiMIA-25 \citep{yi2026membership} (length 64 split) for this evaluation.
+As shown in Table~\ref{tab:recent_models}, Gap-K\% consistently outperforms all baseline methods across both base and instruction-tuned models.
+These results further demonstrate that the proposed signal is not tied to a specific architecture or training setup and remains effective under modern training regimes, including instruction tuning and reinforcement learning from human feedback (RLHF).

+\paragraph{Robustness to adversarial paraphrases.} We evaluate the robustness of Gap-K\% under strong adversarial paraphrasing.
+To the best of our knowledge, there is no established method specifically designed to generate paraphrases for evading pretraining data detection.
+We adopt DIPPER \citep{krishna2023paraphrasing}, a paraphrasing framework originally proposed for attacking AI-generated text detectors.
+We employ the strongest setting reported in the DIPPER paper, with lexical diversity $L=60$ and order diversity $O=60$.
+As shown in Table~\ref{tab:dipper}, Gap-K\% outperforms baseline methods even under these challenging conditions, demonstrating its robustness to strong adversarial paraphrasing.

 \paragraph{Qualitative example.} We analyze the behavior of token-level scores produced by Min-K\%++ and Gap-K\% to clarify how low-percentage selection mechanisms differ between the two methods.
 While the main quantitative experiments in prior sections are conducted on WikiMIA-64, we use WikiMIA-32 here for improved clarity in visualization.
-Fig.~\ref{fig:token_analysis} is a corresponding visualization of token-level scores for a representative sample.
-Here, it is observed that Min-K\%++ selects multiple low-scoring points distributed across the sequence, including both pronounced and minor low-score points.
-These selected points appear at isolated positions rather than forming segments.
-In contrast, Gap-K\% applies sequential smoothing before selecting the bottom k\%, which reflects score trends over neighboring tokens.
-As a consequence, the highlighted regions correspond to spans where scores remain relatively low across a short range, rather than isolated low-scoring points.
-This observation suggests that applying smoothing allows Gap-K\% to capture low-score information at the level of local score patterns, while Min-K\%++ operates directly on individual token-level values.
+Fig.~\ref{fig:token_analysis} visualizes the token-level scores for a representative sample.
+We observe that Min-K\%++ selects multiple low-scoring tokens distributed across the sequence, including both pronounced and minor low-score points.
+These selected tokens appear at isolated positions rather than forming segments.
+In contrast, Gap-K\% applies sequential smoothing before selection, which reflects score trends over neighboring tokens.
+As a consequence, the highlighted regions correspond to spans where scores remain relatively low across a short range, rather than isolated tokens.
+This suggests that smoothing allows Gap-K\% to capture membership signals at the level of local patterns, whereas Min-K\%++ operates on individual token values.